TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 Servo motors are electric motors with an in-house microcontroller running a Process-Integral-Derivative (PID) control loop and a feedback potentiometer/absolute encoder used by the controller to generate the error signal for the PID control loop[^4].
 Radio-Controlled servo motors utilize three pin wiring harnesses capable of supplying positive voltage, ground, and a Pulse-Width Modulated (PWM) signal to itself[^5].
 While the power pins are typically terminated to an external power supply, the PWM pin is connected to a microcontroller's GPIO pin.
 This pin can be programmed to pulse, forming a square wave with its duty cycle controlling the movement and position of the servo motor horn's position.

 #### Servo - Use And Analysis
-The servos used in this system will be the ZOSKAY DS3218 20KG digital servo motors, with one having a 270° range of motion (ROM) and the other having the traditional 180° ROM seen in many other servos.
-These servo motors have a pulse-width range of 500 ~ 2500 micro seconds (μs) with a deadband of 3 μs[^8].
-This means that the servo will not respond to a change in pulse-width smaller than 3 μs, which can limit our angle resolution in niche cases where a small adjustment is needed to center the UAS or control station in center-frame.
-At a pulse-width of 1500 μs, the servos will return to their neutral position at 90° and 135° respectively for both motor types.
+The servos used in this system will be the ZOSKAY DS3218 20KG digital servo motors, with one having the traditional 180° ROM seen in many other servos, and the other having a 270° range of motion (ROM).
+These servo motors have a pulse-width range of 500 ~ 2500 micro-seconds (μs) with a deadband of 3 μs[^8].
+This means that the servo will not respond to a change in pulse-width less than or equal to 3 μs, which can limit our angle resolution in niche cases where a small adjustment is needed to center the UAS or control station in center-frame.
+At a pulse-width of 1500 μs, the 180° and 270° servos will return to their neutral, or half-way, positions at 90° and 135° respectively.
+To turn this range into a direct correlation, for every additional 1000 μs to a maximum of 2500 μs added to the PWM signal's duty cycle, the 180 degree servo will move 90°, and the 270 degree servo will move 135°.
+Per μs, the servo will move approximately 0.072°/μs.
+However, with a deadband of 3 μs from the motor spec sheet, we will only be able to step 0.288° at a time.

 ### Camera
 The camera selected for this application is an ELP 8MP USB 3.0 camera containing a Sony IMX317[^7] Camera sensor.
 The attached lens has variable manual zoom, focus, and ISO, with a focal length ranging from 2.8 mm - 12 mm and a field of view of

 ### Enclosure

 ### Error Checking